 Central’s Symphonic Band Attains Perfect Scores at the ETSBOA Concert Festival

-CENTRALS SYMPHONIC BAND ATTAINS PERFECT SCORES AT THE ETSBOA CONCERT FESTIVAL -- The Symphonic Band is depicted performing for judges in the picture above.
+CENTRAL'S SYMPHONIC BAND ATTAINS PERFECT SCORES AT THE ETSBOA CONCERT FESTIVAL -- The Symphonic Band is depicted performing for judges in the picture above.

 Donated to the Digest